Quick Answer

 Focus of This Cluster

-Meem Sakinah Rules — comprehensive coverage of all three main rules: Idgham Shafawī (merging with ب), Ikhfā Shafawī (concealment with most letters), and Izhar Shafawī (clear pronunciation with specific letters).
-Each rule has its own detailed lesson with examples, practice drills, and common mistakes.
+Meem Sakinah Rules — complete coverage of all three rules: Idgham Shafawī (with م), Ikhfā Shafawī (with ب), and Izhar Shafawī (with all other letters).
+Each rule has its own lesson with examples and drills.

 What is Meem Sakinah?